What Medicines Can You Not Take With Mounjaro? (2026 Guide)

-• Everyday interactions include insulin, diuretics, blood pressure medications, and certain oral medications.
+Key interactions include insulin, diuretics, blood pressure medications, and certain oral medications that may require dose adjustments.

-• Alcohol can increase the risk of low blood sugar when combined with Mounjaro.
+Alcohol can increase the risk of low blood sugar when combined with Mounjaro, especially on an empty stomach.

-• Some supplements and over-the-counter drugs may alter how Mounjaro works or increase side effects.
+Some supplements and over-the-counter drugs may alter how Mounjaro works or worsen its side effects.

-• Always consult a healthcare professional before starting or stopping any medication while on Mounjaro.
+Always share a full list of medications and supplements with your care team before starting or stopping anything while on Mounjaro.

 One of the most important interactions to consider is with insulin or other diabetes medications.
 When combined, these drugs can increase the risk of hypoglycemia, or low blood sugar, which may cause symptoms such as dizziness, sweating, confusion, or weakness.
 Close blood sugar monitoring and possible dose adjustments are often needed.
 Diuretics, commonly used for high blood pressure, may also pose risks when taken with Mounjaro, as they can worsen dehydration and electrolyte imbalances, especially if gastrointestinal side effects like nausea or vomiting occur.